Wall St. jump takes stock index to 14-year peak on fading Ukraine worries

 NEW YORK U.S. and European stock prices surged on Monday, taking a leading U.S. equities index to a 14-year high, as investors breathed easier over the Ukraine crisis and knocked oil prices to lows not seen in more than a year.

-On Wall Street, a homebuilders rally and an $8.95 billion (5.35 billion pounds) bid by discount retailer Dollar General Corp (DG.N) for Family Dollar Inc FDO.N that trumped a bid by Dollar Tree Inc (DLTR.O) also helped prices.
+On Wall Street, a homebuilders rally and an $8.95 billion bid by discount retailer Dollar General Corp for Family Dollar Inc that trumped a bid by Dollar Tree Inc also helped prices.

 "People left Friday unsure of whether or not the Ukrainian conflict was escalating and they seem to have come back today thinking it’s not," said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey.